-The average length of time spent in the program is six weeks (18 sessions).
+The average length of time spent in the program is five weeks (20 sessions).
 The duration depends on the treatment plans, as well as the goals of the patient and family.

 Treatment is conducted by licensed clinical social workers in a group setting.
 Group therapy has several benefits, including promoting coping skills, stress management, goal achievement and treatment compliance.

 The program incorporates elements from several evidence-based treatment interventions, including cognitive behavioral therapy (CBT), some components of dialectical behavioral therapy (DBT), and mindfulness exercises.
 It is also heavily influenced by family systems therapy.

 In group therapy, participants learn:

 - How to receive feedback from others